How to Reach Kingston

 - On Foot: The best way to explore the markets and sights of downtown is on foot and the area is quite easy to navigate.
 Avoid walking in the night however and stay out of the slum areas.

 Know about the preferred mode of transport, average time spent and average distance traveled for commute in Kingston.
-The most preferred mode of transport in Kingston is Walking.
+The most preferred mode of transport in Kingston is Car.